anaptecs/jeaf-generator.io/index.md

 <br>

-JEAF Generator is provided as Maven Plugin and uses UML models as input to generate, among others, the following output:
+JEAF Generator is provided as Maven Plugin and uses UML models to generate code for:

 * **Java POJOs** (incl.
 Builders, Validation Annotations etc.)